Somatic Sex Coaching

 – being erotic in an aging body

-Ron Stewart is a Certified Somatic Sex Educator and Certified Sexological Bodyworker who’s time studying with Joseph Kramer (The Body Electric School, New School of Erotic Touch) allowed for a growth in understanding of this work and its importance.
-If you have questions feel free to contact him personally.
+I am a Certified Somatic Sex Educator and Certified Sexological Bodyworker.
+My time studying with Joseph Kramer (The Body Electric School, New School of Erotic Touch) allowed for a growth in understanding of this work and its importance.
+If you have questions feel free to contact me, we can discuss the work I do and whether it may be right for you.

-Often times, multiple sessions may be required to meet your intention.
-Sessions can be spread out over time, or together we can create a private retreat to meet your intention within your available time frame and budget.
+Often times, multiple sessions may be required to meet your intentions.
+Sessions can be spread out over time, or together we can create a private retreat, experiencing multiple sessions over a set number of days which meet your available time and budget.
+Private retreat clients are welcome to stay on property in our self contained cottage.

-All sessions are created with intention and have the potential of incorporating client centered, erotic exploration through one way touch.
+All sessions are created with the client’s wellness in mind and have the potential of incorporating client centered, erotic exploration through one way touch.

 - The definition and boundaries of each therapy are fluid and client- centered.